-Typically, there is zero/minimal penalty for part or complete home loan prepayment, and opting for this alternative might ease your debt obligations considerably.
+Typically, there is a minimal penalty for part or complete home loan prepayment, and opting for this alternative might ease your debt obligations considerably.
 But making the decision is not an easy task.
-Instead of using the money for home loan part payment, you might also consider investing it in a suitable financial instrument to get long-term returns.
+Instead of using the money for home loan prepayment, you might also consider investing it in a suitable financial instrument to get long-term returns.
 This, in turn, can help you realise your financial goals.
-Which is a better option?
-Well there is no rule of thumb, and you must consider a wide array of factors before zeroing in on any decision.
+Which option is better?
+Well, there is no straightforward answer, and you must consider a wide array of factors before zeroing in on any decision.